davidwilliam/swhe-image/README.md

-# SWHE
+# SWHE Image Encryption
-Ruby code for an SWHE Library
+Ruby code for an SWHE Library Image Encryption

 ## Requirements

 This code requires Ruby installed on your system.
 There are [several options for downloading and installing Ruby](https://www.ruby-lang.org/en/downloads/ "Download Ruby").

-This project uses only Ruby standard libraries, so once you have Ruby installed (version 2.2.3 and greater), you have everything required to run the code.
+This project uses mostly Ruby standard libraries, so once you have Ruby installed (version 2.4.0 and greater), you have everything required to run the code.

+### Special Requirement

+This project uses **RMagick** for handling image data read and write.
+Please check their [repository](https://github.com/rmagick/rmagick) for instructions on how to properly install RMagick on your system.

 ## Usage